preritdas/allocator/README.md

 Every day, after Allocator attempts to re-balance the portfolio and allocate free cash, it sends a report of all operations by email and text.
 A sample daily email report is below.
 It contains the following information.

-(You can choose to not receive daily reports by text by setting `text_reports = false` in the `config.ini`.
+(You can choose to not receive daily reports by text by setting `text_reports = false` in your configuration file.
 You will always receive reports by email, however.)

 - Cash allocations
 - Rebalanced positions